mitsuba-renderer/drjit/docs/basics.rst

 Working with masks
 ------------------

-Comparisons involving Enoki types are generally applied component-wise and produce a *mask* representing the outcome of the comparison.
+Comparisons involving Dr.Jit types are generally applied component-wise and produce a *mask* representing the outcome of the comparison.
 The internal representation of a mask is an implementation detail that varies widely from architecture to architecture -- an overview is given in the section